|Dream Bigger, Create Legacy

 Places of Possibility

 Take a journey to a new kind of learning in which schools are big-picture places of possibility.
-In fact, schools and other youth-serving organizations can become places of possibility for all.
+In fact, schools and other youth-serving organizations can become places of possibility for all ages and abilities.

 YOU 177 builds student thinking and life skills as it supports academic achievement in a broad 21st century context.
 It gives students an intergenerational support system; helps reduce dropout rates, alienation, and bullying; re-energizes teachers; and mobilizes the active participation of parents, grandparents, and community neighbors.

-Developed through a decade of research and field experience, YOU 177 is unlike anything you've done before.
+Developed through two decades of research and field experience, YOU 177 is unlike anything you've done before.
 It's big, but in a good way.
 Big makes more possible, opens more opportunities for what really matters.

 YOU 177 isn't about doing something new as much as it's about reframing and expanding what you're already doing to make it more effective.
 YOU 177 puts learning into a powerful big-picture context – the whole of lives across generations in a multilayered, interconnected world.